dariusk/rss-to-activitypub/README.md

 }
 ```

-`DOMAIN`: your domain! this should be a discoverable domain of some kind like "example.com" or "rss.example.com"
+* `DOMAIN`: your domain! this should be a discoverable domain of some kind like "example.com" or "rss.example.com"
-`PORT_HTTP`: the http port that Express runs on
+* `PORT_HTTP`: the http port that Express runs on
-`PORT_HTTPS`: the https port that Express runs on
+* `PORT_HTTPS`: the https port that Express runs on
-`PRIVKEY_PATH`: point this to your private key you got from Certbot or similar
+* `PRIVKEY_PATH`: point this to your private key you got from Certbot or similar
-`CERT_PATH`: point this to your cert you got from Certbot or similar
+* `CERT_PATH`: point this to your cert you got from Certbot or similar

 Run the server!

 `node index.js`

-Go to `https://whateveryourdomainis.com:3000/convert` or whatever port you selected for HTTP, and enter an RSS feed and a username.If all goes well it will create a new ActivityPub user with instructions on how to view the user.
+Go to `https://whateveryourdomainis.com:3000/convert` or whatever port you selected for HTTP, and enter an RSS feed and a username.
+If all goes well it will create a new ActivityPub user with instructions on how to view the user.

 ## Sending out updates to followers